-Namibia, South Africa and Swaziland have excellent networks of tarred roads with frequent road signs, good coverage of cellular networks and petrol is widely available.
+Namibia, South Africa, Botswana and Swaziland have excellent networks of tarred roads with frequent road signs, good coverage of cellular networks and petrol is widely available.
 The dirt roads in Namibia are in excellent condition and usually provide a very smooth ride.

 Generally distances traveled are substantial, but traffic densities tend to be low (outside the main city centers) and travel times are reasonable.
 This is how long it takes us to reach our favorite parks and some neighboring capitals from our home in western Johannesburg (West Rand):